Cohomology of generalized configuration spaces: Introduction

 \begin{para}If we wish to extend our generalization of Arabia's theorem to arbitrary coefficients, we can no longer work with cdga's.
 An advantage of the framework set up in this paper is that once the formalism is in place, one can give more or less the same proof as in \S \ref{sketch} to prove a version of Theorem \ref{secondmainthm} for cohomology with arbitrary coefficients.
 One might naively hope for the following statement: if $X$ is an $i$-acyclic space over the ring $R$ --- that is, $H^\bullet_c(X,R)\to H^\bullet(X,R)$ is the zero map --- then the tcdga $R\Gamma_c^\otimes(X,R)$ is quasi-isomorphic to its cohomology with identically zero differential and multiplication.
+However, if the tcdga $R\Gamma_c^\otimes(X,R)$ were homotopically trivial in this strong sense, then not only would the spectral sequence of Theorem \ref{firstmainthm} converging to $H^\bullet_c(F(X,U),R)$ degenerate immediately; we would also have an \emph{equivariant} isomorphism between $H^\bullet_c(F(X,U),R)$ and the direct sum of the terms on the $E_1$-page of the spectral sequence, just as in Corollary \ref{corollary-intro}.
+Thus we see that the above statement is false already for $X$ the real line and $R=\Z$: for the configuration space of two points we have $H^2_c(F(\R,2),\Z) \cong \Z \oplus \Z$, on which $\mathbb S_2$ acts by switching the two factors.
+But the $E_1$-page of the spectral sequence has $E_1^{1,1} \cong \Z$ (with the trivial representation of $\mathbb S_2$) and $E_1^{2,0} \cong \Z$ (with the sign representation).
+Since $\Z \oplus \Z$ is not the direct sum of the trivial and the sign representation, there is no such equivariant isomorphism in this case. \end{para}

-Unfortunately this statement is false already for $X$ the real line and $R=\mathbf Z/2\mathbf Z$.
-One way to see this is that if the tcdga $R\Gamma_c^\otimes(X,R)$ were homotopically trivial in this strong sense, then not only would the spectral sequence of Theorem \ref{firstmainthm} converging to $H^\bullet_c(F(X,U),\Q)$ degenerate immediately; it would also be true that the Leray filtration splits \emph{equivariantly.} But it is not hard to see that there is no such equivariant splitting, already for the case of the configuration space of two points on a line. \end{para} \begin{para} What one needs to consider instead is the forgetful functor from twisted commutative dg algebras to what is known as \emph{commutative dg shuffle algebras}; a commutative dg shuffle algebra is essentially a twisted commutative algebra in which one has forgotten the actions of the symmetric group in a minimally intrusive manner.
+\begin{para} What one needs to consider instead is the forgetful functor from twisted commutative dg algebras to what is known as \emph{commutative dg shuffle algebras}; a commutative dg shuffle algebra is essentially a twisted commutative algebra in which one has forgotten the actions of the symmetric group while remembering as much as possible of the remaining structure.
 Our functors $\CF$ and $\CD$ make sense also on the larger category of commutative dg shuffle algebras.
 Moreover, $i$-acyclicity of a space $X$ \emph{does} imply that $R\Gamma_c^\otimes(X,R)$ is quasi-isomorphic to its cohomology with identically zero multiplication and differential \emph{as a commutative dg shuffle algebra}. \end{para}